 There are clearly compelling reasons to move towards centralized electronic records management.
 So why the resistance to change?
 For one, the perceived effort needed to introduce centralized electronic records management seems daunting.
 It can be a major project, especially when it impacts everyone in an organization.
 But the benefits of implementing this change are profound.

 Does your situation sounds similar?
-Then we invite you to attend our upcoming webinar on October 31st, co-hosted by NEOSTEK: “SharePoint for Government: How to Comply with Mandated Records Management Requirements.”
-We’ll describe how one US federal government agency overcame these challenges and reduced the time needed to respond to complex FOIA requests from 160 hours to 1 hour.
+Then you’ll find lots of helpful background information in our 20 minute video “SharePoint for Government – How to Comply with Mandated Records Management Requirements“—in which we share how one US federal government agency overcame these same challenges and reduced the time needed to respond to complex FOIA requests from 160 hours to 1 hour.